Expert Strategies for Staying Healthy at College

 School, sports, and socializing can wear your body down.
 Here's how to stay well.

-Do this full-body strength and conditioning workout two to three times per week.
+No gym?
+No problem.
+Melina Christidis, a certified personal trainer in Southern California, designed this full-body strength and conditioning workout.
+Do it two to three times per week.
 Three times through the circuit is one workout.

 Jumping jacks or jump rope (25 reps): You know the drill!

 Plank (1 minute): Get into pushup position, with your hands under your shoulders and your body in a straight line.
 Don't raise your hips up or let them sag.
 Hold this position for 30 seconds.
 Work up to 60 seconds.

 Burpees (25 reps): Bend down and put your hands on the floor.
 Then jump back into a plank position.
 Do a pushup.
 Then jump your feet back up to your hands and jump straight up.
 If you're a beginning exerciser, skip the pushup.

 Find more articles, browse back issues, and read the current issue of "WebMD the Magazine."